Katrina-Dierking/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [*] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are structured.
+They contain two or more tables with columns and rows.
+Each row is an entry, and each column sorts a specific type of information, such as a name or address.
+In order for relational databases to be effective, the data needs to be stored in a structured manner.

+Non-relational databases (SQL) are far more flexible than relational databases because they contain unstructured data.
+You can think of them as being large file folders that contain all types of information, such as photos and online activity.

-- [ ] Why do tables need a `primary key`?
+- [*] Why do tables need a `primary key`?

+Main purpose of having a primary key in a table is unique identification of a record in the table i.e. primary key is used to identify a record uniquely in the table.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [*] What is the name given to a table column that references the primary key on another table.

+Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [*] What do we need in order to have a _many to many_ relationship between two tables.

+A Join table using forgeign keyes to connect them

 ## Minimum Viable Product